Jesé: 2019–20: Loan to Sporting CP

 On 2 September 2019, Jesé joined Portuguese club Sporting CP on loan for the 2019–20 season.
 He scored his first goal for the club towards the end of the following month, opening the scoring in a 3–1 win over Vitória de Guimarães.

 At the end of the 2019–20 season, Jesé received a Ligue 1 medal for his contributions at PSG, where he played one minute the whole season in an away match against Metz.

 2020–21: Contract termination

 Jesé did not complete a permanent transfer to Sporting CP after the end of his loan deal; instead, he headed back to PSG.
 On 10 September 2020, Jesé made his return to play for the Parisian club in a 1–0 loss to Lens.
 He made his final appearance for PSG as a substitute in a 4–0 win against Nîmes on 16 October.

 On 6 December, Paris Saint-Germain announced the termination of his contract by mutual agreement.

 Second stint at Las Palmas

 On 1 February 2021, Jesé returned to Las Palmas for the remainder of the season.
-He put up a 'man of the match' performance where he scored a goal and also assisted in the match thrashing CD Lugo 6–1 on 1 April.
+He put up a 'man of the match' performance where he scored a goal and also assisted in the 6–1 victory over Lugo on 1 April.